antonioplacerda/hugo-personal-blog/content/posts/20210714_first_dapp.md

 - Randomly pick a winner when the contract owner decides to.

 I will be updating this post with my progress!

+**\[Update]**

+YES!
+I made it, I've deployed the contract to the Rinkeby network!
+[Here](https://rinkeby.etherscan.io/address/0xEE7F2cD64543fe47BE2cae452510131b829D60fd) it is.
+What a great success!

+I developed the contract using the remix platform and deployed the contract right from there.
+It was way simpler than what I was expecting.

+I should improve and add some tests to the contract, but for now this is enough.

+I've also added the solidity code to etherscan, so that I can interact with the contract right there and feel cool!